PavanRangani/docs/docs/prd/gifting/add-edit-delete-prior-year-record.md

 ### System Rule

 - Applicable only for first records of Manual or Auto type.
 - On delete, both type - Lifetime and GST records are deleted.
-Thats whey when user deletes the first record from one tab (Lifetime Summary tab) then first record will also be removed from the second tab (GST tab).
+That's whey when user deletes the first record from one tab (Lifetime Summary tab) then first record will also be removed from the second tab (GST tab).

 ### UX Rule